-As the concentration of Z rises, the repression reaction Z + X → Z occurs often enough for the rate of removal of X to equal and exceed its rate of production, accounting for the first peak in the figure above.
+As the concentration of Z rises, the repression reaction Z + X → Z occurs often enough for the rate of removal of X to equal and exceed its rate of production, accounting for the first (yellow) peak in the figure above.
 The concentration of X then plummets, with the concentration of Z rising up to replace it.
 This situation is shown by the second (blue) peak in the figure above.

-At this point, the reaction X + Y → X will suppress the concentration of Y. Because the concentration of X and Z are both lower than the concentration of Z, the reaction Z + X → Z will not greatly influence the concentration of X, which will rise to meet the following concentration of Y, and we have returned to our original situation, at which point the cycle will begin again.
+At this point, the reaction X + Y → X will suppress the concentration of Y. Because the concentration of X and Z are both lower than the concentration of Z, the reaction Z + X → Z will not greatly influence the concentration of X, which will rise to meet the falling concentration of Y, and we have returned to our original situation, at which point the cycle will begin again.

 Noise is a feature, not a bug